 UPDATE: We have very few bars of Muhuhu left and we won't be making it any time soon.
 The price of the essential oil has gotten too expensive.
 Order soon if you want to try this one.

 We get lots of requests for a sandalwood soap but genuine essential oil of sandalwood is extremely expensive.
-If you find something called sandalwood soap, we’ll bet it’s made with synthetic fragrance.
+If you find something called sandalwood soap, we’ll bet you it’s made with synthetic fragrance.
 Sandalwood, like rosewood, is endangered.
 We do not use essential oils from endangered species.
 We consulted the Missouri Botanical Garden and received the okay to use muhuhu.
 “It’s near threatened but it’s easy to raise.
 Not endangered at this point,” a researcher told us.
 (We also learned the proper binomial of muhuhu is Brachylaena huillensis, rather than the B. hutchinsii one sees on many websites.)

 "Sandalwood is such a special scent to me.
 I had a chess set carved of it in my youth that thrilled me every time I opened the box.
 Muhuhu is a very similar scent--so warm and earthy."